rossgordon19/hookify-learn-react-hooks/README.md

 ## Development

 I built this project as a personal learning exercise.
 While I used Cursor to help set up the initial UI, code editor, and preview functionality, I wrote all the actual implementation, logic, and hook examples myself as part of my React refresher journey.

-The interface provides a responsive design that works on both desktop and mobile devices.

 ```
 npm install
 npm run dev